jrizza88/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 This same concept could work for any number of items.
 Due to the the linear growth of this, this shows a linear increase in run time as the input size grows.

 b) This would be O(n log n)
+It is running only one loop and just half of the n for every loop.
 ```
   sum = 0
     for i in range(n):